netnem/arista_ztp/README.md

 Order of operations for ZTP script is as followed:

 Spine 1 must be auto-provisioned first, then at LEAST 1 leaf must be turned up.
-Then spine 2 once at least 1 leaf is available.

 After that, any order is OK.
-They will be turned up as leafs
+At least 1 leaf must be available for spine2 to be provisioned.
+Everything else will be turned up as leafs

 Use the following topology: